strets123/frictionless-pres/PITCHME.md

 ---
 * The training data is from resnet - need a network trained on fonts and layout instead to study poster design
 * Simply splitting the images by date in Zegami gives some interesting results
+* Please suggest other attributes we could calculate for this dataset

 ---
 #### Conclusions after using frictionless data projects